 Whether you’re planning to rent or to buy, Australia has accommodation options to suit everybody, from deserted beachside towns to bustling city centres.
 As in the UK, housing prices vary enormously between cities and regions.
 Housing costs in Sydney now rival London, with a median dwelling price typically more than double that of Hobart’s.

 You can get a head start on your accommodation by doing some research online with popular property websites.
-Then, when you’ve narrowed down your search, ask your CommBank Relationship Manager for a free, customised Property Report on your chosen location or property.
+Then, when you’ve narrowed down your search, we can help you further with a free, customised Property Report on your chosen location or property.

 Whether you’re a student, backpacker or skilled migrant, Australia has plenty of job opportunities on offer.
 You’ll need to check your visa for any restrictions on the type and amount of work you can do in Australia.